Cross Laminate Timber

 Versatility:

-CLT panels can be manufactured to various dimensions and pre-fabricated for specific project needs, including openings and connection details.
+LCLT panels can be manufactured to various dimensions and pre-fabricated for specific project needs, including openings and connection details.

 Applications